 According to Target Marketing Magazine, “unboxing videos routinely take a few of the top 10 spots on most-viewed YouTube watchlists.”
 This is an incredible opportunity to promote your brand.

-When it comes to designing CPG packaging design and utility packaging, find a marketing agency that has packaging design experts to guide you toward the right solutions.
+When it comes to designing CPG packaging and utility packaging, find a marketing agency that has packaging design experts to guide you toward the right solutions.
 From planning to branding and production, a professional team that helped hundreds of brands will help you make the right choice!